 Anglo American plc ("AA plc") has guaranteed the Company's due and punctual observance and performance of all the terms, conditions and covenants under the Company's DMTN programme (the 'programme') and certain facilities with external parties.
-In consideration for this guarantee, AA plc charges the Company a guarantee fee which amounts to 0.30% (2016: 0.30%) of the average value of amounts owing by the Company under the programme and such facilities for each quarter of a calendar year (or any part thereof).
+In consideration for this guarantee, AA plc charges the Company a guarantee fee which amounts to 0.30% (2017: 0.30%) of the average value of amounts owing by the Company under the programme and such facilities for each quarter of a calendar year (or any part thereof).
 The guarantee fees are due and payable to AA plc quarterly.

 Anglo American South Africa Limited ("AASA") has guaranteed the Company's due and punctual observance and performance of all the terms, conditions and covenants under facilities with various external parties.
-In consideration for this guarantee, AASA charges the Company a guarantee fee which amounts to 0.25% (2016: 0.25%) of the average value of the amounts advanced to the Company and owing by the Company under such agreement for each quarter of a calendar year (or any part thereof).
+In consideration for this guarantee, AASA charges the Company a guarantee fee which amounts to 0.25% (2017: 0.25%) of the average value of the amounts advanced to the Company and owing by the Company under such agreement for each quarter of a calendar year (or any part thereof).
+No such amounts have been advanced by or are owing by the Company during the current financial year and as such no related fee has arisen.